Bitcoin Is Dead - Tracking Every Time Bitcoin Has Been Declared Dead

 Is Bitcoin dead?

 No, Bitcoin is not dead.
-Contrary to its ominous name, 'Bitcoin Is Dead' shows that Bitcoin remains very much alive and active.
+Contrary to its ominous name, 'Bitcoin Is Dead' shows Bitcoin remains very much alive and active.
 Market prices, transaction volumes, and block sizes reflect its vitality.
-I hope this project serves as an informative resource and a testament to Bitcoin's resilience, adaptability, and value.
+This project serves as a testament to Bitcoin's resilience and value.

 Should I buy Bitcoin?

 That's your decision.
 Please do your own research.
 This site is for entertainment purposes only.
-'Bitcoin Is Dead' does not and will never provide financial advice or investment recommendations.
+'Bitcoin Is Dead' does not provide financial advice or investment recommendations.